danielkosgei/the-livingtree/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-## ✨ Features

-- 🎯 **Interactive Tree View**: Drag, zoom, and pan to explore your family tree
-- 👥 **Easy Editing**: Add family members, spouses, and children with just a few clicks
-- 🔄 **Automatic Layout**: Tree automatically arranges itself with proper spacing and generations
-- 💾 **Local Storage**: Changes are saved in your browser
-- 🔗 **Share Links**: Generate short links to share your family tree with others
-- 📸 **Export as PNG**: Save your family tree as a high-quality image
-- 📥 **Import/Export**: Save and load your family tree as JSON

 The LivingTree is an open-source initiative to create a dynamic family history archive that:
 - Goes beyond static records to capture living memories
 - Encourages collaboration across generations